00charis/C-exercise-notebook/PictureViewer/README.md

 The five methods that you added are called event handlers, because your program calls them whenever an event (like a user choosing a button or selecting a box) happens.
 - Step 7: Add Dialog Components to Your Form

+But unlike a **control**, adding a **component** to your form doesn't add a visible item that the user can see on the form.
+Instead, it provides certain behaviors that you can trigger with code.

+Also, notice how the Title and Filter properties are bold in the Properties window.
+The IDE does that to show you any properties that have been changed from their default values.
 - Step 8: Write Code for the Show a Picture Button Event Handler
 - Step 9: Review, Comment, and Test Your Code
 - Step 10: Write Code for Additional Buttons and a Check Box